danbev/learning-ai/notes/ggml-ssm-scan.md

 And then we have the previous state value `s0[i]` multiplied by the descretized state transition matrix.
+And also notice that the new state is stored in `s[i]` for the next iteration.

 So that gives as the updated state of the system.
 This is then multiplied by the output transition matrix `C[i0]` and summed and stored in `sumf`.
 And this